gotamer/pool/README.md

 - Simple interface
 - Very little code

-### Possible Future Features

-- Lazy creation of resources (only create resources when needed)
+- Lazy creation of resources (create resources when needed, but keep a min on hand)
-- Ability to handle inability to create resources by periodically trying to create resources in a goroutine (example: allow an app to start up without a database connection then periodically attempt to create the database connections)